Competing for Deal Flow in Local Mortgage Markets

 69 Pages Posted: 8 Sep 2017 Last revised: 14 Sep 2022

 The U.S. mortgage market exhibits competitive instability in which some lenders emerge rapidly from the fringe to substantial market shares.
-Using inferred discontinuities in application acceptance models to generate local lending shocks, we link this instability to strong positive and convex feedback effects in mortgage financing: future applicants are especially attracted to the current fastest growing lenders.
+Using inferred discontinuities in application acceptance models to generate local lending shocks, we analyze the impact on a lender of a surge in originations by its competitors.
 We show that the quickest-growing (not the largest) competitors divert applications and originations from other lenders.
-Facing a quickly-growing competitor, banks charge higher interest rates, partially due to the increased risk of their loans.
+Facing a quickly-growing competitor, lenders charge higher interest rates, partially due to the increased risk of their loans.
+Loan performance suffers for other lenders as the quickest-growing competitor's originations increase.

 JEL Classification: G21; D40